Tuesday, 31 July 2007

 Times have changed and so has my taste.
 I now love bread.
 The darker, the better.
 Rye is my absolute favourite followed by brown bread with nuts and raisins.
 But whoever has ever been to the UK knows how hard it is to find edible bread in this country.
 So I started to bake it myself, even imported sourdough and bread spices from good old Austria.

+But there is not always time to bake bread from scratch.
 Luckily, in amost every country on this planet there is now Lidl, the German discount supermarket.
 Try to get the ciabatte bread mix (or get some white bread mix from any another supermarket I guess) and make it our very own creation by mixing in some interesting flavours.

 Try to mix in the following: